Search RHCG Website

 A bath or a shower the night before or morning of your procedure helps to minimise any risk of infection.

 Please avoid wearing makeup when you come in for your procedure.
 Lipstick can make it hard for anaesthetist to know your natural lip colour which is important to help keep you safe during anaesthetic.
 Mascara can make your eyes sore and false eyelashes could be damaged.
 Whilst you are asleep the anaesthetist also uses different monitors to help keep you safe.
 Foundations and lotions can stop these monitors sticking to your skin.
 All nail polish and gel nails needs to be removed too.
 This is again to help our monitors work.
+Piercings and jewellery should also be removed for safety reasons.

 It can be helpful to make sure you have some Paracetamol (Calpol) and Ibuprofen at home.
-Please let us know if you don’t and we can help get this for
+Please let us know if you don’t and we can help get this for you.

 Teddy Bear Hospital